vkharge/CKA/docs/02-Core-Concepts/06-Kube-Controller-Manager.md

     ```
     $ wget https://storage.googleapis.com/kubernetes-release/release/v1.13.0/bin/linux/amd64/kube-controller-manager
     ```
+    Extract it and run it as service

   - By default all controllers are enabled, but you can choose to enable specific one from **`kube-controller-manager.service`**
+    This is the file in which you provide additional options to customize the controllers such as you want to change te default values of below:
+    --node-monitor-period=5s
+    --node-monitor-grace-period=40s
+    --pod-eviction-timeout=5m0s

+    There is an additional option --controllers where you can define which controllers you want to enable, bydefault all of them are enable.
     ```
     $ cat /etc/systemd/system/kube-controller-manager.service
     ```